manasvi-turing/atom-wiki/README.md

 One command.
 One beautiful HTML file.
 Infinite possibilities.

+> Ofcourse you need python and uv!! search google and install; no time for that, no no.

 ## What You Get

 ✅ One self-contained HTML file (no "where are my images?")